Muhammad-Yasir-Asad/AI-Customer-Chat-Bot/README.md

 ## 🧠 AI Features

 ### 🈂️ Language Detection
-- Automatically detects the language of the customer message using **Gemini Pro**.
+- Automatically detects the World any language of the customer message using **Gemini Pro**.
-- Supports **any language**, including regional and low-resource languages.
+- Supports **All languages in world**, including regional and low-resource languages.

 ### 🔁 Real-time Translation
 - Converts non-English input into **English** for internal processing.